flutter/website/src/docs/deployment/android.md

 ### Offline using the bundle tool

-1. If you have done done so already, download `bundletool` from the [GitHub repository](https://github.com/google/bundletool).
+1. If you have done so already, download `bundletool` from the [GitHub repository](https://github.com/google/bundletool).
 1. [Generate a set of APKs](https://developer.android.com/studio/command-line/bundletool#generate_apks)